 Participants will be expected to draw on and share their experiences of teaching and of being a teacher/teacher educator and to draw on their theoretical knowledge related to teaching, learning and curriculum.
 The course draws on various accounts of and theoretical perspectives on teaching, each of which places teaching in a social/cultural and historical perspective.
 This is not a course on how to teach, on alternative teaching methods, on learning theories or on principles of teaching, though the origins and effects of all these may form part of the inquiry.
-Participants will be expected to draw on their theoretical knowledge related to teaching, learning a teacher / teacher educator and to draw on their theoretical knowledge related to teaching, learning and curriculum.
+Participants will be expected to draw on and share their experiences of teaching and of being a teacher / teacher educator and to draw on their theoretical knowledge related to teaching, learning and curriculum.
 Collaborative learning will be an important part of the course.